1993 Stanley Cup playoffs: (S1) Vancouver Canucks vs. (S3) Los Angeles Kings

 This was the third playoff series between these two teams.
 Both teams split their first two playoff meetings.
 Their most recent meeting occurred in the 1991 Smythe Division Semifinals, which Los Angeles won in six games.

 This was the first Smythe Division Final since 1982 not to have either the Calgary Flames or the Edmonton Oilers.
 The Vancouver Canucks, who easily won the regular season Smythe Division title, were strong favourites over the Kings.
 Vancouver's 5–2 win in Game 1 did nothing to change that.
 Kings head coach Barry Melrose re-inserted Kelly Hrudey as the Kings' starting goaltender in Game 2 and he responded with a strong effort as the Kings evened the series with a 6–3 win.
 After the teams split the two games in Los Angeles, they headed back to Vancouver for the crucial Game 5.
 Kings forward Gary Shuchuk scored on a rebound during a goal mouth scramble late in the second overtime and the Kings skated off the ice in front of a stunned Vancouver home crowd with a 3–2 series lead.
 Back in Los Angeles for Game 6, the Canucks did not recover as the Kings jumped out to a 5–2 lead and won the series despite a late Canuck goal.

 This was the only time during this era (1982–1993) that a Canadian team did not advance to the Conference Final representing the Smythe Division.

 Conference finals

 All four conference finalists finished third in their respective divisions during the season.

 Prince of Wales Conference final

 (A3) Montreal Canadiens vs. (P3) New York Islanders

 This was the fourth playoff series between these two teams.
 Montreal won two of the previous three meetings.
 New York won the most recent meeting in the 1984 Wales Conference Finals in six games.

-Montreal's win in Game 3 was their 11th straight, tying the single-playoff record set a year earlier by Pittsburgh and Chicago.
+Montreal's win in Game 3 was their 11th straight, tying the single-playoff record set a year earlier by Pittsburgh and Chicago, but it was not without controversy, as referees missed Montreal having too many men on the ice on the game-winning goal.
 Montreal added two more overtime victories during the series bringing their total to seven straight for the playoffs.